magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 ### Performance enhancements

 This release includes enhancements that decrease indexation time for Product Price and Catalog Rule indexers.
-Merchants can now exclude a website from a customer group or shared catalog, which decreases the number of records for indexing and improves indexing times.
+Merchants can now exclude a website from a customer group or shared catalog, which reduces the number of records for indexing and improves indexing times.

 ### GraphQL